-23 Dec Building the dream team
+23 Dec Building the dream team: team skills for students

 – up-skilling students for the real world

 There’s much discussion about giving students great team learning experiences.
 But what if your students just get to work in a team and then there’s no time or space to actively reflect and consider how it went and how it could be better?
 With the huge pressure students face, and the intense focus on keeping up a high-grade average, students rightly or wrongly don’t want to be put in a team with “losers” or “time wasters”.
 The challenging question: should we match our student teams or let students self select?
 What is the perfect team for students to be in?

 Teaming is too important to be left to chance.
 I agree students need to learn by experiencing relationships going wrong.
 But if we leave them to learn by experience and osmosis alone, like us they will be in their forties before they really come to understand all the times when things went wrong and why they went right.

 So setting up and planning who is in a team is one important way that students can be helped to start to understand team dynamics.
 And it important that they have this chance.
 Because, in every aspect of life, we all find that it’s easier to work with ‘people like us’ – same gender, same kind of background, same cultural values.
 It’s just easier to get along with people who ‘speak the same language’ or simply hang out in the same kind of places.
 But work just isn’t like that.